MicrosoftDocs/Hololens/hololens/hololens-connect-devices.md

 ![Troubleshooting USB-C microphones](images/usbc-mic-4.png)
 ### USB-C Hubs

 Some users may need to connect multiple devices at once.
-For users who would like to preview an Insider feature and use a [USB-C microphone](#usb-c-external-microphone-support) along with another connected device, USB-C hubs may fit the customer's need.
+For users who would like to use a [USB-C microphone](#usb-c-external-microphone-support) along with another connected device, USB-C hubs may fit the customer's need.
 Microsoft has not tested these devices, nor can we recommend any specific brands.

 **Requirements for USB-C hub and connected devices:**